kingajax/electron-webpacker/README.md

 ### renderer

-`path` The path where your Webpack config file exists for the Electron main process.
+`path` The path where your Webpack config file exists for the Electron renderer process.
 The default value is src/renderer

-`webpack-file` The name of the Webpack config file to load for the Electron main.
+`webpack-file` The name of the Webpack config file to load for the Electron renderer.
 The default value is webpack.config.js

 If Epack can't find these files, it can't do it's work proerly.
-At a bare minimal you must configure these paths properly.
+At a bare minimum, you must configure these paths properly.
 It will try to use the defaults if no ewebpack.json file exists in the current project.